-If you want to book one of the tours, my recommendation would be to get a date at the beginning of your trip, so that you can rebook if you don’t see anything – most of the tours allow you to go again for free in that case.
+If you want to book one of the tours, make it at the beginning of your trip!
+You can rebook if you don’t see anything – most of the tours allow you to go again for free in that case.

-Tip: Do not plan anything for very early the next day as you are unlikely to get back to the hotel before midnight.
+TIP:: Do not plan anything for very early the next day as you are unlikely to get back to the hotel before midnight.

 - Recommended by Laura from The Down Lo

 Called the “Land of Fire and Ice” for its glaciers and geysers, one example of Iceland’s fiery landscape is the black lava sand beaches.

 Reynisfjara Black Sand Beach is the most famous and one of the “Game of Thrones” filming locations.
 Located off Ring Road in South Iceland near the town of Vik, it’s about 110 miles from Reykjavik.

 Not a beach to feel the sand between your toes.
 The ground is quite rocky, made of hardened basalt lava.
 In fact, the landscape looks more like the moon than paradise.

 Giant angular columns called Gardar guard the cliffside like jagged walls, reminiscent of the Giant’s Causeway in Northern Ireland, and there are two notable freestanding rock monoliths called Reynisdrangar that jut out from the sea.